Werewoman: Witchcraft

-In transgender culture
+In LGBT culture

-In transgender slang, the term werewoman has a different meaning of a man who transforms into a woman at night, or possibly once a month on a full Moon.
+In LGBT slang, the term werewoman has a different meaning of a man who transforms into a woman at night, or possibly once a month on a full Moon.
 The theme is the subject of fantasy fiction on the internet in stories such as Curse of the Were-Woman: A transformation tale by Dawn Carrington, Gynothrope and Shifters by Maxwell Avoi, and similar stories which together form a genre described as "Reluctant Gender Transformation" or "Gender Transformation Erotica".
 Such transformations are normally portrayed as forced, either through natural forces such as the phases of the Moon or through magic.
 In the case of the Carrington story, the actions of a supernatural succubus cause the transformation.
 The transformation is also forced in the graphic novels Curse of the Were-Woman, written by Jason M. Burns and illustrated by Christopher Provencher, where an inveterate womanizer is cursed by an angry jilted lover and witch, causing him to become a woman at night.

 In fiction as werewolves

 Werewomen as wolves have appeared in modern popular fiction and the idea was also used in Victorian fiction to explore the issue of women's rights and women's sexuality in, for instance, The Were-Wolf by Clemence Housman, and works by Frederick Marryat.
 The 1938 short story "Werewoman" by C. L. Moore also dealt with the subject.
 In comics, Marvel published an edition of their Conan the Barbarian comic in 1974 titled The Warrior and the Were-Woman! while a 1976 comic featured a character named Tigra the Were-woman.
+The 2012 horror-thriller debut novel by Brian McGreevy Hemlock Grove and the subsequent TV show adaptation also feature a werewolf girl called Christina Wendall.